adamaviv/si485h-f18/units/unit_01.md

 That's awfully strange, because `hello` is where we would expect it.
 What gives?
 Well, it turns out that the error is within the execution of `hello` and not the absence of `hello`.
-The error is that we are missing the loaders code that can load in the dynamic libraries.
+The error is that we are missing `ld` library code that will do the dynamic loading as part of the linux system.
+This needs to be dynamically linked in, like below.

 ```
 aviv@si485h-clone0:~/tmp$ ld --dynamic-linker /lib64/ld-linux-x86-64.so.2  -o hello /usr/lib/x86_64-linux-gnu/crt1.o -lc /usr/lib/x86_64-linux-gnu/crti.o hello.o world.o